rikvegter/handwriting_recognition/README.md

 image (~2GB), this might take some time.
 When the image is downloaded, it will be executed on the images in the folder.
 The output will be saved to `./results`.

+Note that it may take a while for the pipeline to complete and even appear to get stuck at times.
+This is also true when running it locally.

 ### Running locally

 You can also run the python code directly.
 The code has been tested with Python